constellation-load-testing/constellation-local/README.md

   $ constellation teardown-remote

 NOTE
-  Used to minimize deployed infrastructure after following a test while preserving test-results stored at the database.
+  Used to minimize deployed infrastructure following a test while preserving test-results stored at the database.
+  Remote containers are automatically stopped after testing, remote regions will not generate cost even if this command is not run.
 ```

 ![remote_teardown_cropped](https://user-images.githubusercontent.com/80292641/205150254-dd042e40-68ea-4a83-9670-ae1060b8ee9c.gif)

 ## `constellation teardown-home`

 Specifically teardown home region infrastructure only.
-Useful command when only used the [constellation init](#constellation-init) command for testing deployment.
-Note that this will remove the timestream database storing test-results (if any).
+Useful when only the [constellation init](#constellation-init) command has been run.
+Note that this will remove the timestream database storing test results (if any).

 ```
 USAGE